joshdelg/cs240lx-25spr/README.md

         Saw done

-  - great!
+  - write code!

 -----------------------------------------------------------------

+Overview:
-If you liked 140e, consider taking cs240lx next quarter.
+  - If you liked 140e, consider taking cs240lx.
-  - it's fun.
+  - It's fun.
-  - it's Joe's last quarter before graduation.
+  - It's Joe's last quarter before graduation.
   - we have record enrollment so by the birthday paradox / pigeon hole principle, your fav people will be there.